LLSART/swiftbar-warp-control/README.md

 - **Controls**: Start, Stop, Restart WARP
 - **Utilities**: View status, open WARP app
 - **Links**: Project homepage and documentation

+## When You Need This Tool

+### 🆘 Common WARP Problems This Solves:
+- ❌ "WARP won't turn off" - when the toggle is grayed out
+- ❌ "WARP stuck on" - when disconnecting doesn't work
+- ❌ "Can't disable WARP" - when GUI controls become unresponsive
+- ❌ "WARP force enabled" - when enterprise/managed policies keep it on
+- ❌ "WARP app frozen" - when the official app stops responding

+### ✅ Why This Tool Works:
+- **Direct CLI Control**: Bypasses GUI limitations using `warp-cli` commands
+- **Force Disconnect**: Can terminate WARP connections that GUI can't stop
+- **Administrative Override**: Uses elevated privileges to ensure control works
+- **Process Management**: Can kill and restart WARP daemon if needed

 ## Requirements